-Including the above observations, as the car begins to turn, keep checking the left side mirror as you should see line A beginning to appear in it (reference point diagram C).
+Continuously perform all-round observation and as the car begins to turn, keep checking the left side mirror as you should see yellow line ‘A’ beginning to appear in it (reference point diagram C).
 You will be able to establish how close or far you are from this line by using this mirror.
-The closer the car heads towards the bay, you will see line B appear in the right mirror.
+The closer the car heads towards the bay, you will see yellow line ‘B’ appear in the right mirror.
 It’s essential you keep looking around and keep checking reference points – that’s a lot of looking, so ensure you keep the car very slow to fit it all in!

 As soon as line A and B look parallel with the car in the side mirrors, straighten the wheel up.
 It’s usually about a turn and a half of the steering wheel to straighten up from a lock.
 Remember, if you need to adjust, steer towards which ever line you want to get closer to.

-For a final reference point, the very end of line B should line up with your right side mirror.
+For a final reference point, the very end of line B (diagram D) should line up with your right side mirror.
 Using this reference point will prevent you from going too far back, hitting a kerb at the rear (which is also a failure).
 Using these reference points should help a great deal for the bay parking manoeuvre.
 As previously said, the reference points may need to be altered slightly for different cars and seating positions.
 Once you have stopped the car, apply the handbrake and select neutral.

 Bay parking techniques